 1/2 cup chopped green onions (also known as scallions)

-2 cups uncooked rice, preferably converted (The ideal here is Uncle Ben’s, who seem to be, if not the only, then at least the most prolific conveyors of “converted” rice.
+2 cups uncooked rice, preferably converted (The ideal here is from Uncle Ben’s, who seem to be, if not the only, then at least the most prolific conveyors of “converted” rice.
 And while the recipe calls for 2 cups, you can just dump the whole box in.)

 1 1/2 dozen peeled medium shrimp, about 1/2 pound